Important

 For further information on configuration, refer to the following documentation: NeMo Megatron GPT Config.

-The NeMo implementation of Sequence Parallelism utilizes functionality from Megatron Core.
+The NeMo Framework implementation of SP utilizes functionality from Megatron Core.
 For an in-depth look at how Sequence Parallelism is integrated into the Megatron Core architecture, you can examine the source code here: Megatron-LM Sequence Parallel Source Code.

 Context Parallelism (CP) is a method for parallelizing the processing of neural network activations across multiple GPUs, partitioning the input tensors in the sequence dimension.
-Unlike Sequence Parallelism (SP) that partitions the activations of specific layers, CP divides the activations of all layers.
+Unlike SP, which partitions the activations of specific layers, CP divides the activations of all layers.

 parameter in the model configuration.
 This parameter specifies the number of GPUs among which the model’s sequence activations are distributed.